Mosaal/ECAC/README.md

 - [x] Number of men and women
 - [x] Number of clients per decade (from the <20's through the >80's)
 - [x] Number of clients per region
-- [ ] Number of clients by district population size
+- [x] Number of clients per region's average salary
-- [ ] Clients' balance amount
 - [ ] Number of clients paying household
-- [ ] Clients' household amount
+- [ ] Number of clients household amount
 - [ ] Number of clients with loans
 - [ ] Number of clients by loan amount
 - [ ] Number of clients with transactions